SelfCareMap

 Self-compassion has three core components:

 Together, these elements create a resilient inner foundation that helps us navigate life’s challenges with greater ease and emotional strength.
+By integrating these three pillars, we can stop the cycle of negative self-talk and build a sustainable path toward healing.

 Why Practice Self-Compassion at Home?